cyberfocused/SimpleREST_API2/README.md

 ## ... code for the new patient and it prints in the terminal:
 ![image](https://github.com/cyberfocused/SimpleRest_API2/blob/main/18b.jpg)

-## Step #19 - Update existing Patient phone number:
+## Step #19 - Using the Put method: I update existing Patient phone number:
 ![image](https://github.com/cyberfocused/SimpleRest_API2/blob/main/19a.jpg)

 ## ... error - Patient not found: